The National Association of Mold Remediators and Inspectors (NAMRI), was established in response to the need

-national guidelines for mold professionals in North America.
+for national guidelines for mold professionals in North America.
 As construction techniques have changed, mold

 has become a growing concern in homes and businesses; however, mold identification falls outside the scope of a

 typical home inspection.
-With no federal guidelines for mold safety, private organizations have taken the initiative in
+With no federal guidelines for mold safety, private organizations have taken the initiative

 In 2005, the National Association of Mold Remediators and Inspectors (NAMRI) was established through efforts by

-the National Society of Home Inspectors (NSHI), a non-profit corporation, to develop standards of practice
+the North American Association of Home Inspectors (NAAHI), a non-profit corporation, to develop standards of practice

 for mold professionals and to promote professionalism among the experienced and developing individuals who engage

 in the profession each year.
-With a rapidly growing membership in the United States and Canada, NAMRI has become an
+With a rapidly growing membership in the United States and Canada, NAMRI has become

 NAMRI is a non-profit membership organization that operates independently of training providers and does not endorse